 For the Dressing:

-- 1/4 tsp whole grain or Dijon mustard
+- 1/4 teaspoon whole grain or Dijon mustard

 - pinch fine sea salt

-- To make the dressing, combine all ingredients in a small jar with a tight-fitting lid or a liquid measuring cup.
-Close tightly and shake, or whisk, until the mixture is smooth and emulsified into a uniform dressing.
-Dip a piece of cabbage or slaw into the dressing and sample; adjust salt, pepper, or other seasonings to taste.
+- To make the dressing, combine all ingredients in a small jar or liquid measuring cup.
+Whisk or shake until the mixture is smooth; dip a piece of cabbage or slaw into the dressing and sample; adjust salt, pepper, or other seasonings to taste.

-- Pour dressing immediately over the slaw and toss to coat.
+- Pour dressing over the slaw and toss to coat.
 Add pecans, toss gently once more, and serve.

 - Using pre-shredded cabbage and greens saves a lot of time in this recipe.
 Another option I love is to use Trader Joe’s “Cruciferous Crunch,” which is a mix of shredded kale, Brussels sprouts, red and green cabbage.
 (If using this mix, I still add red cabbage to get the extra crunch and purple color.)

-- Tart, crisp apple varieties, like Honeycrisp, work especially well in this slaw.
+- Tart, crisp apple varieties, such as Honeycrisp, work especially well in this slaw.